 All members of the oral preliminary examination committee communicate their evaluations of the student's performance to the Doctoral Candidacy Advisor via the ballots provided.
 If the committee's decision is Passing or Passing with Distinction, the student is notified of the results and is automatically advanced to doctoral candidate status.
 A student receiving two or more unfavorable evaluations from the examiners fails the examination.
 If the student fails the examination, the examination may be repeated, but only once, and ordinarily the second attempt should not be scheduled within the same academic term as the first.
-The committee that administered the first exam will also administer the second exam under ordinary circumstances.
+The committee that administered the first exam will also administer the second exam under ordinary circumstances; however, an additional member from outside the department will be appointed by the Associate Provost for Academic Affairs will for the retake.
 The chairperson of the examination committee must submit a written request for a second exam to the Associate Dean for Graduate Education well in advance of the desired examination date.
 Should the outcome of the second examination be unsatisfactory, a third exam is rarely approved, and is considered by the Associate Dean for Graduate Education only upon the unanimous recommendation of the examining committee.